CaoLab-SysDevBio/Hybrid_project/README.md

 ### `data_processing/`

-Scripts used to process sequencing data and construct the inputs for downstream allele-specific and integrative analyses.
+Scripts used to process sequencing data and construct the inputs for downstream allele-resolved and integrative analyses.

 - `01.allele.count.construction.r`
   Construction of allelic count matrices.